Miyabiyama Tetsushi: Retirement from sumo

 Miyabiyama fought in the top division for 82 tournaments in total, which is second best among makushita tsukedashi entrants and the eleventh best overall in sumo history.
 The 68 tournaments he fought after dropping from the ōzeki rank is also a record.
-He was the last active wrestler who had begun his career at makushita 60 (the bottom of the division); makushita tsukedeshi entrants now start at makushita 15.
 Upon retirement he recalled his most memorable bout as being the first day of his comeback tournament in March 2002, having fallen from ōzeki and missed the previous two tournaments through injury.

 Miyabiyama stayed in sumo as a coach at his stable under the elder name of Futagoyama Oyakata.
 His danpatsu-shiki, or official retirement ceremony, was held at the Ryōgoku Kokugikan on February 1, 2014 with around 8,000 in attendance and 270 guests taking part in the hair-cutting before his topknot was removed by his former stablemate Musōyama, now Fujishima Oyakata.
 After the ceremony he said he wanted to help develop strong Japanese wrestlers.
 In addition to coaching duties Futagoyama is also a quasi-independent councilor (Hyojjin) in the Sumo Association's hierarchy.
 In 2015 he launched his own yakiniku restaurant, Miyabiyama, in Edogawa, Tokyo.

 In March 2018 he was given permission to branch out from Fujishima stable, and he opened up his own Futagoyama stable in Tokorozawa, Saitama on April 1.

+In November 2025 it was reported that Miyabiyama had shaved his head for the first time in over 30 years in support of one of his stable's wrestlers, 23-year-old jūryō competitor Mita, who had suffered an ACL injury on the second day of the November Grand Sumo Tournament.
+Miyabiyama said that he had last shaved his head in high school because of his will to win at the All Japan High School Sports Tournament.
+He said that he thought Mita, who won the jūryō championship in his sixth professional tournament earlier in the year, would consider retiring after his injury.
+He decided to shave his head because he wanted to encourage Mita "not with words, but with action, to show him that we're fighting together."